caihao/PWACG/README.md

 ### Installing Dependencies with pip

-Before installing PWACG, please ensure that you have installed JAX and all its necessary dependencies according to the requirements.
-You can install the minimum dependencies using the following command:

 Before installing PWACG, please ensure that you have installed JAX and all its necessary dependencies according to the requirements of [JAX](https://github.com/google/jax).
 Use the following command to install the minimum set of dependencies:

 ```bash